 A couple was sentenced to death for beating and torturing their four-year-old daughter until she died.
 The brutality didn’t end with the baby’s death.
 Her parents kept the child's body in a freezer for a week.

 A court in Kuwait sentenced the couple, father, Salem Buhan, 26, and mother, Amira Hussain, 23, after it found them guilty of torturing their daughter to death.

-Tortured till death then frozen
+Toddler killed by parents: tortured till death then frozen

 Forensic doctors revealed that the body had burns on the shoulders and feet, says a report.
 Salem eventually confessed that he scalded her with hot water and beat her with an electrical wire for her negligence.
 He added that when he saw her deteriorating condition, he went down to a pharmacy for medicine, but she passed away.